Arerpriyanka/soduku_solver/1_Requirements/Readme.md

 #### Abstract
 Sudoku is a game in which pen, paper and brain usually work together.
 When you want to give your pen and brain some rest, it can be solved with sudoku solvers.
-Here we will try to make such a Sudoku Solar.
+Here we will try to make such a Sudoku Solver.
 This article aims to take advantage of linear programming concepts to solve sudoku puzzles.
-We will start by updating some basic theories behind liner programming and then implement it in Python using PULP package.
+We will start by updating some basic theories behind liner programming and then implement it in Python.
 Here we will try to solve two types of sudoku puzzles, regular sudoku and diagonal sudoku, with additional rules on sudoku grid diagonal.
 More on that as we progress.